 Next combine the dried apple with the apple cider and microwave it for about a-minute-and-a-half.

-Either in your stand mixer or your bread machine, combine the apple mixture, yeast mixture, bread flour, salt, cinnamon, ginger, honey, butter and egg.
+Either in your stand mixer or your bread machine, combine the apple mixture, yeast mixture, Hodgson Mill Best for Bread Flour, salt, cinnamon, ginger, honey, butter and egg.
 I’m using my bread machine.
-Start mixing things for a few minutes and then add a heaping cup of rye flour.
+Start mixing things for a few minutes and then add a heaping cup of Hodgson Mill Rye Flour.